paulgp/econgender/README.md

 We've paid someone to parse the data into readable csv format.
 The 2019 data is available under the `data/` folder.

+All code should be kept in the correct coding folder.